Italian judge orders new DNA tests on knife in Knox retrial

 The new checks on the presumed murder weapon - a kitchen knife found in Sollecito's house - will examine a trace that was not previously tested because experts said it was too small to produce reliable results.

-The court will also assess photographs of Sollecito's nail-bitten fingers which the defense have presented.
+The court will also assess photographs of Sollecito's nail-bitten fingers which the defence have presented.

 The supreme court overturned the acquittal of Knox and Sollecito in March, citing "contradictions and inconsistencies" and paving the way for the retrial.